department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/eligibility.md

   - heading:
     links:
     - url: /discharge-upgrade-instructions/
-      title: Get Instructions for Upgrading Your Discharge
+      title: How to Apply for a Discharge Upgrade
       description: Do you have a less than honorable discharge that you believe was unfair or unjust?
 Find out how to apply for a discharge upgrade.
+If your application goes through, you may be able to get VA burial and memorial benefits.
 ---

 <div class="va-introtext">